|16E.01||OFFICE OF ENTERPRISE TECHNOLOGY.|

 (d) This section does not prohibit the chief information officer or other governmental entity from owning, leasing, operating, and staffing a network operation center that allows the chief information officer to test, troubleshoot, and maintain network operations.

-(1) arrange for voice, data, video, and other telecommunications transmission services to the state and to political subdivisions through an account in the intertechnologies revolving fund;
+(1) arrange for information technology and telecommunications services to the state and to political subdivisions through an account in the enterprise technology revolving fund;

 (2) manage vendor relationships, network function, and capacity planning in order to be responsive to the needs of the state information infrastructure users;